Pros and Cons of Moving to Moscow

 + PRO: Comprehensive public transport system

 Moscow has an impressive public transport system.
 The metro is not only clean, safe, efficient and fast; it is also a tourist attraction.
-Daily tours explore the metro system guides show tourists through some of the city's most beautiful stations.
+Daily tours explore the metro system with guides showing tourists through some of the city's most beautiful stations.
 These stations often resemble palaces, with sculptures, mosaics and even chandeliers.
 There is also an extensive bus, trolleybus and tram route throughout Moscow.
 Many of Moscow’s buses now have Wi-Fi access.

 - CON: Crowded public transport during rush hour